Learning Agile Striker Skills for Humanoid Soccer Robots from Noisy Sensory Input

 At the beginning of each episode, the ball is uniformly initialized within the region $[-1.5, 6.5] \times [-4.0, 4.0]$, corresponding roughly to the front half of the field.
 The robot is then placed within an annular region centered at the ball, bounded by an inner radius of $0.5 \text{ m}$ and an outer radius of $2.0 \text{ m}$.

 If the ball exits the field boundary, it is reset to a new position without terminating the episode.
 The reset location is sampled from an annular region centered at the original ball position.
-This setup encourages the robot to repeatedly search for the ball, approach it, and execute a kick, thereby creating a continuous cycle of chasing and directional kicking.
+This setup encourages the robot to repeatedly search for the ball, approach it, and execute a kick, thereby creating continuous striking cycles.

 To improve robustness, we introduce additional domain randomization: every four seconds, the ball receives an external disturbance by applying a random linear velocity sampled from $[-0.1, 0.1] \text{ m/s}$ along both axes.
 This perturbation produces imperfect states from which the teacher policy must recover.
 These recovery behaviors can then be distilled into the student policy, which may encounter similar imperfect states due to noisy perception.